Need help with the Brown supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 Remember, being authentic is key to making this essay impress admissions officers.
 Another key is proper spelling and grammar, so ask your proofreading friends to check for any errors, too.

-For this question, you need to think critically about why you are applying to Brown and what aspects of the curriculum interest you.
+For this question, you need to think critically about why you are applying to Brown and what aspects of its community interest you.
 This means performing research on Brown’s website.

 - Are there extracurricular activities that speak to your unique interests?